 Frequently Asked Questions (FAQ)

-This page contains ongoing and frequently updated information that is important to anyone participating in El Tour de Mesa.
-The information below is from the previous year and is for reference only.
+This page contains ongoing updated information that is important to anyone participating in El Tour de Mesa.
 When an update is made, the date will be noted.
 Please check back for more information as the event approaches.

-ALL PARTICIPANTS ARE REQUIRED TO ATTEND EXPO/PACKET PICK UP.
+ALL PARTICIPANTS MUST ATTEND EXPO/PACKET PICK UP.
 PHOTO ID REQUIRED.
 Each cyclist is required to pick up his/her own rider packet.
-This helps assure that all cyclists have an opportunity to attend an Orientation Meeting to learn as much as possible about the event where important handouts and the most current event information is given.
+This helps assure that all cyclists have an opportunity to attend a Safety/Orientation Meeting to learn as much as possible about the event where important handouts and the most current event information is given.
 Thank you for your cooperation.

 Check the Registered Cyclists list after you receive your welcome letter.
 Updated every weekend, this list is posted so you can make sure we have your information entered correctly.
 Questions?
 Write Registration or call (520) 745-2033.

-(2.0) Event Manual / Information & Rules Booklet
+(2.0) Where can I get “full” event info (an Event Manual / Information & Rules Booklet )

-This booklet contains complete information about the event and is issued at Expo/Packet Pick Up.
-Learn more about the RULES.
-Other information in the booklet includes event activities, directions to start lines, Awards and cycling tip.
-Due to last minute changes, the booklet will not be available until Packet Pick-up.
+At Expo/Packet Pickup.
+This booklet contains complete information about the event.
+Learn more about the RULES here Other information in the booklet includes event activities, directions to start lines, Awards and cycling tip.
+Due to last minute changes, the booklet will not be available until Packet Pickup.
 In the meantime, please read all updates here and visit our Rules page.

-All registered cyclists must pick up his/her packet, rider number, timing device, T-shirt and other goodies at El Tour Bike Expo:
+All registered cyclists must pick up his/her packet, rider number, timing device, t-shirt and other goodies at El Tour Bicycle Expo on Friday, the day before the event.

-Each cyclist is required to pick up his own packet.
 Photo I.D. required.
-No pick-up option by friends/family.
+No pickup option by friends/family.
 This helps assure all cyclists attend our Safety & Orientation Meeting and receive all important handouts and most current event information.
 Thank you for your cooperation.

 Questions?
 Info